Table of Contents

 The procedure chosen is tailored specifically for each patient.
 The pedicled procedures will often take between two and five hours with the average hospital stay of about two to three days.
-The free flap surgery is often six to twelve hours long, with the majority of patients staying in the hospital for a minimum of three to five days.
-Recuperation can vary from two to three weeks depending upon the procedure performed.
-As with all the procedures, if the nipple areola complex is removed during the mastectomy, then this will need to be reconstructed at a later time.
+The free flap surgery is often six to 12 hours long, with the majority of patients staying in the hospital for a minimum of three to five days.

 Latissimus Dorsi (LD) Muscle Flap